thogiti/thogiti.github.io/_posts/2026-01-28-The-Option-Value-of-Waiting-in-Prediction-Markets.md

 If you treat these markets as an exchange designer, the takeaway is practical.
 You can watch LOX as a diagnostic for when the participant base shifts from broad, mixed flow to a narrow, selection-heavy regime.
 For risk controls, incentive design, and liquidity policy, that is closer to a state variable than “news vs sports.”

+> [Here](https://colab.research.google.com/drive/1QN9kyLZ4DiysC5r9Tes7DJXwlJfZXjiK#scrollTo=RW3i_e8LJ6EM) is teh code for simulating and reproducing the figures from this mathematical model.

 ---

-# Methods Appendix: Implementation Notes (from on-chain settled trades)
+## Methods Appendix: Implementation Notes (from on-chain settled trades)

 This appendix makes the LOX pipeline reproducible from the minimal data Dune-style queries usually expose.
 The logic is: construct two empirical CDFs over normalized time, one weighted by volume, one based on first entry, and evaluate them at an activity-defined quantile.

-## A. What you need from the dataset
+### A. What you need from the dataset

 You need one row per settled trade (or per fill).
 Each row should have: